 “Evidence” for the Secret-Corporate-Shell-Treasury comes from the use of capital letters on birth certificates.
 MAD MAX is the corporate shell or “strawman,” while Mad Max is the flesh-and-blood man.
 Because a lot of official documents use capital letters (usually for clarity of reading), Sovereign Citizens believe that anything sent to MAD MAX only relates to the corporate shell of Mad Max, not the actual “sovereign” person himself.

 Sovereign Citizens go through “redemption” to split the corporate shell from the person.
 Once separated, a Sovereign Citizen (1) is outside the jurisdiction of admiralty laws; and (2) can access the accounts in their Secret-Corporate-Shell-Treasury.
 Only by filing a series of complex, legal-sounding documents, can a Sovereign Citizen achieve redemption and access their secret treasury account.
 Basically, Sovereign Citizens believe there is a magic combination of legal words that achieves this goal.
 They’re wrong, but that hasn’t stopped them from inundating courtrooms with thousands of pages of gibberish paperwork.
-As noted above, because many Sovereign Citizens are currently serving time in a penitentiary they have almost endless time to file motions pro se.
+And as noted above, because many Sovereign Citizens are currently serving time in a penitentiary they have almost endless time to file their incomprehensible motions pro se.

 Witness Me: Sovereign Citizen Tactics